ypid/dotfiles/docs/shortcuts.md

 ## Advises: Shortcuts done right

-Here are some advices regarding shortcuts for programmers and UI designers which I would like to see implemented:
+Here is some advice regarding shortcuts for programmers and UI designers which I would like to see implemented:

 * Allow more than one shortcut for one action!
 * Allow to reconfigure *everything*.